simboden/BVtkNodes/docs/BVTKNodes.rst

 2. `tkeskita/bvtknodes <https://github.com/tkeskita/BVtkNodes>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Upgraded and developed version for Blender 2.8 series using VTK 8.1.2.
+Upgraded and developed version for Blender 2.83 LTS series using VTK 8.1.2.
 Please use latest stable version of Blender for this version.

 .. note::